A Guide to Successful Evaluation of Online Learning Materials

 The adaptation of learning materials means they are designed to fit the strengths and weaknesses of individual students.
-For example, an animated instructional video for low-level students should be longer and have clearer and more relatable images than one for high-level students
+For example, an animated instructional video for low-level students should be longer and have clearer and more relatable images than one for high-level students in the same subject.

 Besides, materials need to have some forms of feedback giving to students such as an interactive answer key section where suggestive questions lead students to the answers.
 For example, SimCity does a great feedback job by showing students the consequences of their actions, which make them reflect on important issues.

 We’ve discussed the importance of online student motivation before.
 Much of the motivation comes from the learning content and the presentation methods.
 The well-known expectancy-value theory has great details about motivation.

 Teachers should aim at student intrinsic motivation when designing learning materials.
 Good motivational online materials are those that provide relevant, useful information and have decorations (animation, audios, etc.) that capture students’ interest and guide them towards the knowledge, have interactive features that let students participate in authentic activities, and many more.